nas256/ece3400_team13/labs/milestone1.md

 [![Driving In Figure 8](http://img.youtube.com/vi/ukufHEfCJcs/0.jpg)](https://www.youtube.com/watch?v=ukufHEfCJcs)

 ## Conclusion
 Our team was successful in our Milestone 1 goal to achieve line following and be able to navigate a figure eight on a grid.
 In the future, we may try to implement a more robust line following algorithm that doesn't have to use a fixed turning time.
-We might also try to incorporate PID feedback control principles into our algorithm to reduce jitter and reduce error.
+We also want to increase our speed and might also try to incorporate PID feedback control principles into our algorithm to reduce jitter and reduce error.